MackieLoeffel/avr-vm/README.md

 3.  **ONLY FOR JIT-COMPILATION:**
-    This project uses [Dynasm-rs](https://github.com/CensoredUsername/dynasm-rs) for the JIT-compiler, which is a compiler plugin and needs the nightly Rust compiler.
+    This project uses [Dynasm-rs](https://github.com/CensoredUsername/dynasm-rs) for the JIT-compiler, which is a compiler plugin and needs a nightly version of the Rust compiler.
 A working version can be installed using [Rustup](https://rustup.rs/):
     `rustup override set nightly-2017-02-13`
     Furthermore the JIT-Compiler needs to be enabled using the feature "jit",